Richardweb1/Genlayer---guess-game/README.md

 ## 🚀 Overview

-**Base Guess Game** is a smart contract game where players attempt to guess a hidden number.
+**Base Guess Game** is a smart contract game where players attempt to guess a hidden number

 * Players pay a small fee to participate
 * If they guess correctly, they win the contract balance